Dismissed During the Probation Period

 What Can I Do?
 What Are My Options, My Rights?

-We get many enquiries regarding what are on the surface unfair dismissal enquiries for employees who have worked, relatively a short period of time, in what’s referred to as the probation period.
+We get many enquiries regarding what are on the surface unfair dismissal enquiries for employees who have worked a relatively a short period of time, in what’s referred to as the probation period.
+Dismissed during the probation period is stressful and confusing.
+Todays article discusses “dismissed during the probation”

 It is important to note that if you have been dismissed during your probation period, you are still entitled to receive notice and be paid out your unused accumulated annual leave hours.